Advice > Finance

 The next step is the HireVue video interview.

-The HireVue interview mostly contains common behavioral questions like “why investment banking?” and “tell me about a time…” style questions.
-In addition, some candidates get business sense questions or questions specific to the department to which they’ve applied.
-For example, you might get a question like “tell us about a recent M&A deal”.
+The HireVue interview mostly contains common behavioral questions like “Why investment banking?” and “Tell me about a time…” style questions.
+You’ll also get economy/market awareness questions like “Tell us about a recent M&A deal”.

-We'll go deeper into common behavioral and business sense questions in section 3 of this guide.
+We'll go deeper into common IB interview questions asked in Section 3 of this guide.

 1.4 Final-round interviews / Super Day